USS Poole: History

 Poole was laid down by the Consolidated Steel Co., Orange, Texas, 13 February 1943; launched 8 May 1943; sponsored by Mrs. Minor Herndon Poole, mother of Minor Butler Poole.
 Poole's mother used a bottle filled with water from Liberty Creek in Mississippi to christen the ship instead of the traditional Champagne.
 She used it because her son learned to swim in the waters of the creek.
 Poole was commissioned 29 September 1943.

 Battle of the Atlantic

 Following shakedown off Bermuda, Poole took on coastwise escort duties, and toward the end of the year extended her escort services to transatlantic runs.
 She departed New York to escort a convoy to Casablanca, arriving 11 January 1944.
 Returning to New York 5 February, she shifted to the North Atlantic sea lanes and for the next 15 months escorted high speed convoys (tankers and transports) to ports in the United Kingdom and, after June 1944, on the European Continent.
+In August 1944 while enroute to New York, she logged a 72 degree roll to port and sustained minor damage in hurricane conditions.